cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

     :header: "Package", "Debian", "RedHat",  "Required for ``make check``?", "Notes"
     :widths: 20,15,15,5,45

-    `net-snmp`_, libsnmp-dev, net-snmp-devel, "no", "version 4.2 or higher" `openldap`_, libldap2-dev, openldap-devel, "no", "Development headers to enable **ptloader** to interface with LDAP directly, for canonification of login usernames to mailbox names,
+     SSL certificates, ssl-cert-dev, mod_ssl, "no", "Used if you're installing SSL certificates" `net-snmp`_, libsnmp-dev, net-snmp-devel, "no", "version 4.2 or higher" `openldap`_, libldap2-dev, openldap-devel, "no", "Development headers to enable **ptloader** to interface with LDAP directly, for canonification of login usernames to mailbox names,